 Family shopping trips are good opportunities to discuss budgeting…spending…and saving.
 It's easy to give examples of "needs" versus "wants" using different kinds of foods at the grocery store.
 For example…you need milk for strong bones…but soft drinks are a want.

 Make a list of all the chores that need to be done around your house…weeding the garden, washing the car, mowing the lawn, sweeping the garage or dusting the living room.
 Designate a dollar amount next to each chore.
 Children can decide which chore they want to do.
 This gives your children the experience of making a decision and deciding how much money they want to earn…while taking pride in their work.

 Bank on Knowledge

 Bring your children to the bank and show them how transactions work.
-Ask a personal banker how the bank operates…how money generates interest…and how they can have an Astro-Saver saving account to save their money.
+Ask a personal banker how the bank operates…how money generates interest…and how they can have a SUPER HERO youth savings account to save their money.

 Planning on a Budget

 Ask your child to pretend they are in charge of planning a birthday party for their friend…and they can invite four other friends.
 They need to estimate the cost of the party…including invitations, decorations, food, entertainment, favors and presents.
 This gives your child an idea of what it costs for a party.
 How many chores would they have to accomplish to pay for the party?